garbados/flask_listen/readme.md

 * Different parts of speech react to different events, such as war or shared cultural events like the televised Apollo 11 mission, which 93% of homes witnessed.
 * Language style was evolving more slowly over time until 2008, when the Great Recession hit and various parts of speech went wonky.

-Hey, that's pretty cool.
-But Google's Ngram dataset is limited to books.
+I thought, hey, that's pretty cool, but Google's Ngram dataset is limited to books.
 Do these findings hold true for other mediums?

 ### Why Twitter?

-As of May 7, 2013, Twitter users generate 9,100 thousand tweets every second.
+As of May 7, 2013, Twitter users generate 9,100 tweets every second.
 115 million users tweet every month.
 That's a tremendous amount of linguistic data, from a tremendous cross-section of the global populace.

 Plus, the public stream endpoint on Twitter's API lets you grab about 30% of new tweets as they're created, or about 17.4 million tweets a day, plus metadata like geo-coordinates.
 As a result of that endpoint, collecting tweets en masse is about as hard as falling on your face.